OriolFilter/Elphelt/docs/Mu/Sol/Contesting/Riot_Stamp.md

 - `5H > SG Stance`

+- `5H*4` for knockdown and `5H*5` for no knockdown.

 https://youtu.be/2WClhXFF18s

+!!! success "Good and simple when there is some time to react"

 ### 5H Trade

 On trade, you cannot take nothing out of it, although still does the hard knockdown.

 ## 2P

 https://youtu.be/6LmZNf-J5jo

+!!!
+Warning "Doable but 2H would be better"

 ## 2S